Photo by Scott Laurent

-Serving the growing suburban areas of Belton and South Kansas City—and drawing people from across the greater metro area—we invite you to join us on an exciting journey of faith as we learn to worship, serve, and follow Jesus in our daily lives.
+We invite you to join us on an exciting journey of discovery as we learn to worship, serve and follow Jesus in our daily lives.

 The Episcopal Church is rooted in the ancient and apostolic tradition of the Christian faith.
 At its heart is the worship of God revealed in Jesus Christ.
 Following Jesus—his life, teachings, death, and resurrection—is the foundation of all we do and believe.